ircdocs/modern-irc/index.md

 While a client is joined to a channel, they receive all relevant information about that channel including the `JOIN`, `PART`, `KICK`, and `MODE` messages affecting the channel.
 They receive all `PRIVMSG` and `NOTICE` messages sent to the channel, and they also receive `QUIT` messages from other clients joined to the same channel (to let them know those users have left the channel and the network).
 This allows them to keep track of other channel members and channel modes.

 If a client's `JOIN` command to the server is successful, they receive a `JOIN` message from the server with their client as the message `<source>` and the channel they have joined as the first parameter of the message.
-After this, they are sent the channel's topic (with [`RPL_TOPIC`](#rpltopic-332)), and no message if the channel does not have a topic.
-They are also sent a list of users currently joined to the channel (with one or more [`RPL_NAMREPLY`](#rplnamreply-353) numerics).
+After this, they are sent the channel's topic (with {% numeric RPL_TOPIC %}), and no message if the channel does not have a topic.
+They are also sent a list of users currently joined to the channel (with one or more {% numeric RPL_NAMREPLY %} numerics).
 These `RPL_NAMREPLY` messages sent by the server MUST include the requesting client that has just joined the channel.

 The [key](#key-channel-mode), [client limit](#client-limit-channel-mode) , [ban](#ban-channel-mode) - [exemption](#ban-exemption-channel-mode), [invite-only](#invite-only-channel-mode) - [exemption](#invite-exemption-channel-mode), and other (depending on server software) channel modes affect whether or not a given client may join a channel.
 More information on each of these modes and how they affect the `JOIN` command is available in their respective sections.

 Servers MAY restrict the number of channels a client may be joined to at one time.
-This limit SHOULD be defined in the [`CHANLIMIT`](#chanlimit-parameter) `RPL_ISUPPORT` parameter.
-If the client cannot join this channel because they would be over their limit, they will receive an [`ERR_TOOMANYCHANNELS`](#errtoomanychannels-405) reply and the command will fail.
+This limit SHOULD be defined in the {% isupport CHANLIMIT %} `RPL_ISUPPORT` parameter.
+If the client cannot join this channel because they would be over their limit, they will receive an {% numeric ERR_TOOMANYCHANNELS %} reply and the command will fail.

 Note that this command also accepts the special argument of `("0", 0x30)` instead of any of the usual parameters, which requests that the sending client leave all channels they are currently connected to.
 The server will process this command as though the client had sent a [`PART`](#part-message) command for each channel they are a member of.